Nagoya University

 (1)

-Students will have opportunities to develop their medical management skills, expertise, and international perspective by taking general courses including Introduction to Medical Management, Introduction to Medical Technology, and Introduction to Healthcare Systems in Asia
+Students will have opportunities to develop their medical management skills, expertise, and international perspective by taking general courses including Introduction to Health Care and Medical Technology, and Research Skills

 (2)